scottywei/percent-skog-reboot/index.md

 Loaded with an EC11 rotary encoder, connect to the mainboard via a 5 pin SH cable.
 The function of the rotary encoder can be programmed in the VIA.

 ### Battery Module Daughterboard
-There 2 types of battery modules specifically designed for BL-5C or BL-5J 3.7v Li-ion battery, these batteries were designed for Nokia phones and still easy to get nowadays.
-The BL-5C and BL-5J is different in dimension and capacity.
-For a BL-5C, the typical capacity is 1150maAh, which means approximately 500 hours of standby battery life(All RGB lights OFF), and for a BL-5J the capacity is larger to 1320mAh.
+There 2 types of battery modules specifically designed for BL-5C 3.7v Li-ion battery, these batteries were designed for Nokia phones and still easy to get nowadays.
+For a BL-5C, the typical capacity is 1150maAh, which means approximately 500 hours of standby battery life(All RGB lights OFF).
 This module is connect to the mainboard via a 2 pin SH cable.

 ## Firmware
-To be done.
+You can get a pre-built firmware from: <https://github.com/scottywei/percent-skog-reboot/releases>
+The source code of the firmware will upload to QMK as soon as some precondition PR is merged.
+Pre-built firmware will provide better power-saving performance.

 ## Usage
 ### USB Mode